tharsheblows/mjj-faq/README.md

+##A NOTE ABOUT THIS BRANCH

+This branch works with [mjj-react-scripts](https://github.com/tharsheblows/mjj-react-scripts) -- it doesn't require the individual packages itself but picks them up from that plugin.
+It's mainly a proof of concept at the moment because I'm not confident it will work correctly yet.

+##The description

 This is a WordPress plugin which makes a simple little faq.
 Or simple little faqs if you make more than one.

 It makes a custom post type, mjj_faq, which appears as "FAQs" in the menu.
 You can use markup in the "answer" box for each entry.
 But no html tags.
 Those will be stripped out.